Frequently asked questions

 Gift Voucher FAQs

-Our Gift Vouchers are valid for a period of 12 months from being issued and must be used before their expiry.
+Our Gift Vouchers are valid for a period of 12 months from being issued and must be used before their expiry date shown on the voucher.
 We cannot replace lost, defaced or damaged vouchers and they must be used in line with their terms issued at the time of purchase.

-During exceptional periods of closure such as Covid-19 as a goodwill guesture we will extend the voucher period.
+During exceptional periods of closure such as Covid-19 as a goodwill guesture we will extend the voucher period accordingly.

-Paper vouchers can only be used from the respective store they are purchased from and can't be used online at this time.
+Paper vouchers can only be used from the respective store they are purchased from and sadly can't be used online.

 How do I fit lighting bought from you?